Direct answer

 The best choice is usually the product that fits your review habit.
 A fast summary tool can be enough for a single document, but a knowledge-base workflow needs capture, organization, search, source review, and export discipline.

-Recall is strongest when video summaries should become part of a personal knowledge base.
+AI knowledge-base tools are strongest when video summaries should become part of a personal knowledge base.
 ChatGPT or Claude can work well for one-off transcript summaries.

 Some tools can work from video pages or generated transcripts, but quality improves when a clean transcript is available.

-Recall and NotebookLM are strong student options because they help organize learning, not just create a quick summary.
+AI knowledge-base tools and NotebookLM are strong student options because they help organize learning, not just create a quick summary.

-Recall and Notion AI work well for creator research because saved examples can feed future scripts and calendars.
+AI knowledge-base tools and Notion AI work well for creator research because saved examples can feed future scripts and calendars.

 They can miss nuance, jokes, visual context, and caveats.
 Verify important claims against the original video.